2009–10 Sydney FC season: February

 The title decider had come to the final game of the final round, between the A-League's biggest rivals, Sydney FC and Melbourne Victory.
 The pressure was on Sydney, who needed to win to claim the Premiership, with Melbourne needing a draw at worst.
 Nearly 26,000 fans packed into the SFS to watch the game, with the majority of those clad in Sky Blue.
-Both teams started the game off strongly with early chances for both sides, however in the 34th minute Sydney's Slovakian import Karol Kisel who had been criticised all season for his inaccurate shooting, sent the Sydney fans in the stands into raptures, when a shot from 25 meters out fired into the back of the net.
+Both teams started the game off strongly with early chances for both sides, however in the 34th minute Sydney's Slovak import Karol Kisel who had been criticised all season for his inaccurate shooting, sent the Sydney fans in the stands into raptures, when a shot from 25 meters out fired into the back of the net.
 A 1–0 lead was crucial and it sent the Melbourne fans in the away bay crazy, turning on each other, with a fight starting.
 Police and security rushed to the away bay, but it took a good 10 minutes to calm the away bay, after several flares had been lit, and bottles and beer cups thrown onto the field.
 The second half started the same way it had finished both sides testing each other's strengths and it would be Sydney who broke the game in half, with marquee man, and hero John Aloisi getting the ball on the halfway line and sprinting up the field uncontested, before launching a rocket of a shot into the net, past a stunned Mitchell Langerak who could do nothing but watch as the ball bounced past him.
 The Sydney players and fans went wild, and it took a good 4 minutes for play to restart.
 With 10 minutes to go the fans were getting edgy and glancing at the clock, and with 2 minutes to go started a countdown until the final whistle.
 Sydney would hold onto the 2–0 lead, and claim the championship, sending the fans into celebration, despite the pouring rain which had started earlier.
 It would also be Steve Coricas final game for the club, who had announced his retirement at the end of the season, however an injury in the 18th minute of play meant that he would ultimately not play in the finals series, however he received a well earned standing ovation and did a lap of honour with the premiers plate.